 Your hot water heater is probably the most underappreciated machine in your home.
-Seriously – without a water heater, you wouldn’t have any of these luxuries:
+Think about it – without your water heater, you wouldn’t have any of the following:

 - Disinfected dishes